Securing Client Data with Law Firm Data Retention Policies

 Ensure Safe Disposal

-Implement procedures for securely deleting or destroying data that are no longer needed.
+Implement procedures for securely deleting or destroying data that is no longer needed.
 This should include the physical destruction of physical records and the digital wiping of electronic data to ensure it cannot be recovered.

 Regularly Review and Update Your Policy: As regulations and technology evolve, so should your data retention policies.
 Regularly audit your policies to ensure they stay up to date with current laws and best practices.